jquery/jquery-migrate/CONTRIBUTING.md

 ### Test Suite Tips...

-By default the plugin runs against the current (jquery-git WIP) version of jQuery.
+By default the plugin runs against the current (jquery-3.x-git WIP) version of jQuery.
 You can select a different version by specifying it in the URL.
 Files are always retrieved from code.jquery.com.

 Example: